-The 'Sattelhof' is the oldest farmstead in Blumenthal and has been first mentioned in historical records by 1304, when it was granted as the „Vorborch tho Blomendale“ (bulwarkof Blumenthal) by the knights of Oumünde as a fiefdom to the varlet Cord Steding.
+The ‚Sattelhof‘is the oldest homestead in Blumenthal and is mentioned first in 1304, as it was given as „Vorborch (outer bailey) tho Blomendale“ as a fiefdom to the squire Cord Steding.

 In 1470, his son Karsten sells the free Sattelhof „geheten de Borchwall, (called the hill fort) so de bowen in Blomendale belegen“ for 125 Bremen marks to the churchwarden Hohann Steding and the Bremen citizens Arend Steding and Heinrich Vreyen.